Spl0itable/nosflare/README.md

 ```
 wrangler publish
 ```
-3. Add a custom domain (this will be the desired relay URL).
+3. Add a custom domain in Worker's settings (this will be the desired relay URL).
-4. Create a KV namespace to store events.
+4. Create a R2 bucket to store events.
 You can call it whatever you want.
-5. Bind the `relayDb` variable to the KV namespace for the Worker in the Settings > Variables tab under the "KV Namespace Bindings" section.

-#### Using Cloudflare Dashboard

-1. Log in to your Cloudflare dashboard.
-2. Go to the Workers section and create a new worker.
-You can call it whatever you'd like.
-3. Copy the contents of `dist/worker.js` and paste into the online editor.
-See the `example.js` file in this repo for what a successfully bundled file should look like.
-4. Save and deploy the worker.
-5. Add a custom domain (this will be the desired relay URL).
-6. Create a KV namespace to store events.
-You can call it whatever you want.
+5. In R2 bucket settings, add a custom subdomain (ex: nostr-events.site.com).
+6. In the Worker's variables settings add the following environment variables: `customDomain` that will be the subdomain URL you set in bucket, `apiToken` this will be your cloudflare API token (recommended to set a custom API token that only has cache purge privileges), `zoneId` which is for the domain you're using for the R2 bucket (this ID can be found in the right sidebar of the overview page for the domain).
-7. Bind the `relayDb` variable to the KV namespace for the Worker in the Settings > Variables tab under the "KV Namespace Bindings" section.
+7. In a different section on the Settings > Variables page, bind the `relayDb` variable to the R2 bucket you created in the R2 Bucket Bindings section.

-#### Using NosflareDeploy script
+#### NosflareDeploy Script

 A third-party script to easily deploy Nosflare.
 Read more [here](https://github.com/PastaGringo/NosflareDeploy).